FIWARE/tutorials.Big-Data-Spark/README.md

 -   Port `8080` is exposed so we can see the web frontend of the Apache Spark-Master Dashboard.
 -   Port `7070` is used for internal communications.
+-   Port `9001` is exposed so that the installation can receive context data subscriptions.

 The `spark-worker-1` container is listening on one port:

--   Port `9001` is exposed so that the installation can receive context data subscriptions.
--   Ports `8081` is exposed so we can see the web frontend of the Apache Spark-Worker-1 Dashboard.
+-   Port `8081` is exposed so we can see the web frontend of the Apache Spark-Worker-1 Dashboard.

 # Prerequisites